Skip to main content

 Germany observes 9 nationwide public holidays in 2026: New Year's Day, Good Friday, Easter Monday, Labour Day, Ascension Day, Whit Monday, German Unity Day, Christmas Day and Boxing Day (St. Stephen's Day).
 Each federal state adds 1 to 3 regional holidays on top — bringing the total to 10–13 paid days off depending on where you work (up to 14 in the City of Augsburg).

 Bavaria (Bayern) leads with 12 statewide public holidays in 2026 — Mariä Himmelfahrt on 15 August adds a 13th in predominantly Catholic municipalities, and the City of Augsburg adds its own Augsburger Hohes Friedensfest on 8 August (14 in total).
-Baden-Württemberg and Saarland also reach 12 public holidays each.
-North Rhine-Westphalia, Rhineland-Palatinate, Saxony, Saxony-Anhalt, Berlin, Mecklenburg-Vorpommern and Thuringia each observe 11.
+Baden-Württemberg, Saarland and — on paper — Brandenburg also reach 12: Brandenburg's holiday law uniquely counts Easter Sunday and Whit Sunday, though both always fall on a Sunday.
+North Rhine-Westphalia, Rhineland-Palatinate, Saxony, Saxony-Anhalt, Mecklenburg-Vorpommern and Thuringia each observe 11.

-Brandenburg, Bremen, Hamburg, Hesse, Lower Saxony and Schleswig-Holstein observe 10 public holidays in 2026 — the 9 federal holidays plus one regional addition.
-Hesse adds Corpus Christi (Fronleichnam), while the other five add Reformation Day on 31 October — a permanent fixture in Brandenburg since 1990 and in the four northern states since 2018.
+Berlin, Bremen, Hamburg, Hesse, Lower Saxony and Schleswig-Holstein observe 10 public holidays in 2026 — the 9 federal holidays plus one regional addition.
+Berlin adds International Women's Day (8 March) and Hesse adds Corpus Christi (Fronleichnam), while the other four add Reformation Day on 31 October — a permanent fixture in the northern states since 2018.

 Easter Sunday 2026 falls on 5 April.
 Good Friday is 3 April and Easter Monday is 6 April — both are nationwide public holidays.
 The Easter weekend creates a four-day break for most employees in Germany.